gasparl/expapp/TUTORIAL.md

 stored on the server during behavioral data collection at a certain desired interval (e.g., in the boilerplate, having about hundred trials altogether, at every tenth trial \[n24\]), saving all data up to that point.
+These are steps 2 and 3 in the Experiment Flow diagram.

 In the boilerplate, partial data file names start with each given participant’s IP address, so that one may easily sort files based on that, for an easier overview of potential multiple initiations of the ExpApp from the same IP during an ongoing experiment.[^7] Storing each